 There are plenty of tools available to help you.

-If you are ready to get started on planning, testing, and improving your career site’s accessibility, a variety of free and paid online resources can guide you on your journey.
+If you are ready to get started on planning, testing, and improving your career website’s accessibility, a variety of free and paid online resources can guide you on your journey.
 They include:

 - Testing tools that allow you to check contrast ratios for content and images